jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/adv4.jpg" style="border:none;width:40%;">
 </div>

-(Note: this is just a demonstration of the concept, not the visualization of the actual poses or votes.)
+(Note: this is a demonstration of my interpretation of the transformation, not the visualization of the actual poses or votes.)

 > New capsules and routing algorithm will hopefully build higher level structures much easier and much effectively with less training data.